eliottvincent/eliottvincent/README.md

 ### Hi there 👋

-I'm a software engineer with an entrepreneurial mindset.
+I'm a **software engineer** with an **entrepreneurial mindset**.
 I am passionate about building products & services that make people’s lives easier!

 I'm currently part of an amazing team at [Crisp](https://crisp.chat/).
 I also work on [Jomo](https://jomo.so).